DIG-Network/chia-dig-node/README.md

 ---

-**Note**: Replace `https://github.com/yourusername/dig-node-setup.git` with the actual URL of your repository.

 ## Troubleshooting

 - **Missing Software Dependencies**: If the script exits due to missing software, install the required packages using your distribution's package manager.